yugabyte/yugabyte-db/docs/content/preview/faq/yugabytedb-managed-faq.md

 Yugabyte bills for its services as follows:

-- Charges by the minute for your YugabyteDB Aeon clusters.
+- Charges by the minute for your YugabyteDB Aeon clusters, based on your pricing plan (Standard, Professional, or Enterprise).
 - Tabulates costs daily.
 - Displays your current monthly costs under **Invoices** on the **Usage & Billing** tab.